lpmdiaz/3D-SFS/README.md

 	Rscript plot3Dsfs.R parsed3Dsfs 3Dsfs 40 40

 does blah blah blah.
-Note that this program requires the *plot3D* R package.
-Do
+Note that this program requires the following packages:

-	sudo Rscript ./plot3Dsfs.R [with the rest of the arguments]
++ *plot3D*, which makes plotting 3D data easier in this case by using a colour scale as an extra dimension;

-the first time to install the package if not already installed (also to install *rgl* and *plot3Drgl* packages for interactive plotting).
++ *rgl* and *plot3Drgl*, which allow the visualisation of an interactive version of the previous plot.

 ### Rscript